jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 {% endhighlight %}

-Here, we have two functions that when given a component or view, returns something that is like the original component, but in red.
+Here, we have two functions that when given a component or view, returns something that is like the original input, but in red.

 The difference between the HOC and the View is that the latter formalizes the concept of mapping its value through the `map` function.